shohoku11wrj/Spam-Filter/README.md

-Thanks to my teammate Hang Zhang, who has helped during the project.
+Thanks to my teammate Hang Zhang, who has helped in ROC theory and Logistic Regression part during the project.